mpavezb/cpp_design_patterns/SOLID/README.md

 ## Dependency Inversion

-A. High-level modules should not depend on low-level modules.
+1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-B. Abstractions should not depend on details.
+2. Abstractions should not depend on details.
 Details should depend on abstractions.

-- Prefer depending on abstractions (abstract and interfaces) rather than specific classes. *Avoid depending on the implementation details*.
+Prefer depending on abstractions (abstract and interfaces) rather than specific classes. *Avoid depending on the implementation details*.